oconnor663/applied_crypto_2021_fall/sha256/readme.md

 *total length of the synthetic message*.
 That is, the original input length, plus the length of the original input's padding, plus the length of the suffix.

-Next, hash the padded result by looping over its blocks and calling `compress()` on each of them, again as you did in Problem&nbsp;13.
+Next, hash the padded suffix by looping over its blocks and calling `compress()` on each of them, again as you did in Problem&nbsp;13.
 However, instead of using `IV` for your initial state, use the state words that you recovered from the original hash.